mulesoft-catalyst/error-handler-plugin/README.md

 ```
 (error.exception.errorMessage.typedValue.error.details default error.description) default p("property.with.default.error.message")
 ```

+## List of Errors
+The `message` field in the response body can be of any type.
+A string is recommended, but this can also be an array of errors if needed to show history of errors across APIs.
+To create an array of errors, follow the steps below.

+- Create the list of errors with DataWeave in the `message` field contained in the *Custom Error* file described in a previous section.
+- Log the error in your flow while handling the array so it logs appropriately.

 # Building
 When building this module, the required dependencies are provided by the standard MuleSoft maven repositories.
 Standard maven build commands work without any additional parameters required.
 This is a [Mule XML SDK][xml-sdk] module.
 Use `build.sh` as described under **Deploying** below to build the module.